UMAP#

 - Parameters:

-n_neighbors (int) – Number of nearest neighbors.
+n_neighbors (float, optional) – Number of nearest neighbors.

 n_components (int, optional) – Dimension of the embedding space.